medic/cht-android/README.md

 3. Execute steps 1 to 3 from [Development](#development).
 4. Execute: `make test-ui-all`.

+### Shell tests

+The project has bash tests that verify the Make targets used to create and manage the keystores used to sign the apps.
+Use `make test-bash-keystore` to run them.
+In CI they are executed in Linux and MacOS VMs.

+If you get an error like `make: ./src/test/bash/bats/bin/bats: Command not found`, it's because you cloned the project without the `--recurse-submodules` git argument.
+Execute first `git submodule update --init` to clone the submodules within the cht-android folder.

 ### Connecting to the server locally

 Refer to the [CHT Core Developer Guide](https://github.com/medic/cht-core/blob/master/DEVELOPMENT.md#testing-locally-with-devices).